February 18 - 24, 2024

 Wilderness Medicine CME

 DAY 1 Arrive near Sapporo (CTS Airport), where one of your guides and a private coach will be waiting to whisk you away to the adventure.
-You'll arrive at our centrally located Hotel in the early afternoon, where we'll begin the first engaging sessions of the wilderness medicine course.
-We'll finish the day with a group dinner at a nearby restaurant.
+You'll arrive in Furano in the early afternoon, where we'll begin the first engaging sessions of the wilderness medicine course.
+You'll love our centrally located hotel with the best rooftop onsen (hot springs) in the area and panoramic views of the surrounding peaks.
+We'll finish the day with a short stroll to a delicious group dinner.

-DAY 2-3 We'll choose from the finest resorts in the area, including Furano, Tomamu, Sahoro, Asahidake, and Kamui Ski Links.
+DAY 2-3 After a hearty buffet breakfast, we'll choose from the finest resorts in the area, including Furano, Tomamu, Sahoro, Asahidake, and Kamui Ski Links.
 Our guides will keep a keen eye on the forecast, selecting the ideal resort based on current conditions.
-After an exhilarating day on the slopes, unwind in the soothing in-hotel hot springs (and cold plunge!) or explore the charming town before joining the CME lectures from 4:30 PM to 7:00 PM in the hotel banquet room.
+After an exhilarating day on the slopes, unwind in the soothing onsen (and cold plunge!) or explore the charming town before joining the CME lectures from 4:30 to 7:00 PM.
 Your guides have you covered with dinner reservations (and menu suggestions), ensuring a delectable end to your day in Japan.

 DAY 4 After another epic day skiing, we'll embark on a three-hour private transfer to our charming new home, the scenic port-side town of Otaru.
-Situated canal-side in downtown Otaru, our hotel offers easy access to various dining, après, and nightlife options, ensuring an unforgettable experience.
+Situated canal-side in downtown Otaru, our newly renovated and upgraded rooms at Hotel Sonia offer easy access to various dining, après, and nightlife options, ensuring an unforgettable experience.

-DAY 5-6 Just as we did during the previous three days, our experienced guides will select the most enticing resort from Niseko, Sapporo Kokusai, Teine (site of the 1998 Winter Olympics), and Kiroro.
+DAY 5-6 Just as we did during the previous three days, our experienced guides will select the most enticing resort from Sapporo Kokusai, Teine (site of the 1998 Winter Olympics), Niseko, and Kiroro.
 If conditions permit, we may even venture to the pristine, lesser-known slopes of Tenguyama and Asari.
-After a thrilling day on the slopes, indulge in the soothing in-hotel hot springs before attending the CME lectures from 4:30 PM to 6:45 PM each evening at a meeting center a 7-minute stroll from the hotel.
+After a fantastic day on the slopes, indulge in the rejuvenating in-hotel hot springs before attending the CME lectures from 4:30 to 6:45 PM each evening.

-DAY 7 Ski until 1 PM at the most promising resort among Niseko, Sapporo Kokusai, Teine, Kiroro, Tenguyama, and Asari.
-Afterward, we can either drop you off by private vehicle at Sapporo's New Chitose Airport (airport code: CTS) by 5 PM or assist you in extending your trip with extra ski days near Niseko or exploring another captivating part of Japan (we highly recommend Kyoto!).
+DAY 7 Ski until 1 PM at the most promising resort among, Sapporo Kokusai, Teine, Kiroro, Tenguyama, and Asari.
+Afterward, we can either drop you off by private vehicle at Sapporo's New Chitose Airport (airport code: CTS) by 5 PM or assist you in extending your trip with extra ski days near Niseko or exploring another captivating part of Japan.

-What does it mean to be a strong intermediate or advanced powder skier/rider?
+What does it mean to be an advanced skier/rider?

 In general, we expect guests to be fairly proficient in off piste terrain - you don't necessarily need to have the best form or style, but need to be capable of making your way down safely before you come.

-If you're not sure if your skill level is up to what is described here, that's OK but you need to understand that if the guide determines that your skill level isn't suited to the terrain, conditions, and natural hazards, they reserve the right to direct you to separate from the guided group and ski on your own for part or all of the ski day.
+If the guide determines that your skill level isn't suited to the terrain, conditions, and natural hazards, they reserve the right to direct you to separate from the guided group and ski on your own for part or all of the ski day.
 Refunds will not be offered in the event of this occurrence.

 Your guides are there to provide guiding on lift-accessed, off-piste terrain, not to guide on groomers.
 Your guide is not a ski instructor and will not be providing instruction on how to improve form, etc. aside from perhaps a few anecdotal tips here and there.